 “There’s power in seeing inward motivations touching outward worlds.

-Tomorrow: how to connect the inward reality of what you want, feel, and know to the outward reality of your experience and behavior; we’ll compare self-management to a method endorsed by motivational speaker, Tony Robbins.
+Tomorrow: how to connect the inward reality of what you want, feel, and know to the outward reality of your experience and behavior; we’ll compare self-management to a method endorsed by renowned life coach, Tony Robbins.